How to Calculate Sales Tax for Your Small Business

 STEP 4:

-Add the total sales tax to the original cost of your goods or service to get the total cost.
+Add the total sales tax to the original cost of your goods or services to get the total cost.

 It’s important to accurately calculate and collect sales tax to avoid potential legal and financial consequences.
 Make sure to regularly check for any changes in sales tax rates for your location to ensure you are always charging the correct amount.